Embedded and Polylegal Systems

 Most of the legal systems we have been looking at are or were enforced by governments, territorial sovereigns, but not all.
 Gypsy law, Amish law and, for most of its history, Jewish law, are embedded legal systems, legal systems that enforce their own rules on their own people despite being under the jurisdiction of another legal system with much greater access to force.
 Other examples would be the legal systems of the church of Latter Day Saints (Mormons) and the Nation of Islam (black Muslims) in present day America, the Sicilian Mafia, and urban gangs.

 The diaspora Jewish communities found the simplest solution to these problems: Persuade the overgovernment to delegate to the communal authorities legal sovereignty over their population.
-As described in Chapter XXX gentile rulers, Christian and Muslim, found it convenient to subcontract the job of ruling, and taxing, their Jewish subjects to the Jewish communal authorities.
-Those authorities were permitted to enforce their rules as legal rules are conventionally enforced, by the use or threat of force; in some cases, the force was even provided by the overgovernment.
+As described in Chapter III, gentile rulers, Christian and Muslim, found it convenient to subcontract the job of ruling, and taxing, their Jewish subjects to the Jewish communal authorities.
+Those authorities were permitted to enforce their rules as legal rules are conventionally enforced, by the use or threat of force, in some cases provided by the overgovernment.
 And since Jews were under their own courts and legal system, they were not subject to the same legal rules as other subjects.

 The gypsies found a different set of solutions.
 The Vlach Rom enforced their rules by the threat of ostracism, a punishment that, unlike fines, imprisonment, or execution, did not violate the laws of the states they lived in.
 They also, judging by the historical evidence of the letters they carried in the 15th century, supposedly (and perhaps actually) from the Holy Roman Emperor, at some times and places claimed to have had legal authority delegated to them.
 It seems likely that, where those methods were inadequate, they at some times and places made use also of covert force.